 Challenges and Practical Advice: While this method offers flexibility, it requires adequate preparation and a deep understanding of the topic.
 The ability to remain on track without memorizing every word or relying heavily on notes is key.
 Organize your key points clearly and practice delivering them in a conversational tone.

 One of the benefits of extemporaneous speaking is the flexibility it offers.
-You can adapt your speech to suit the audience’s reactions or clarify points on the fly.
+You can modify your speech to accommodate the audience's responses or provide clarifications as needed.
 However, this flexibility can also lead to tangents if not managed carefully.
 Sticking to your main point while allowing for subtle but meaningful variations will help keep the speech engaging without losing focus.

 Maintain eye contact with the audience, use pauses effectively, and allow your vocal tone and facial expressions to enhance your delivery.